qwe2820435o2/SceneGuide/Design/Short link generation design.md

 The mapping relationship between short links and long links is one-to-one, so here we need to maintain a full mapping relationship and store it in Redis as key-value

+According to different business timeliness requirements, it is divided into two categories

+#### 2.4.1 short time

+If the business requirement is short-term, we set an expiration time for the key and the expiration expires

+#### 2.4.2 long time

 ## 3. Detail process